iamhriturajsaha/AI-POWERED-MOVIE-RECOMMENDATION-SYSTEM/README.md

 2) **Movie Recommendation System**.

 This readme first goes through the sentiment analysis part, followed by discussion on recommendation system in the second part.
-Overall outline of the project is given as follows:
+Overall outline of the project is given as follows -

 <img src="outline.png" width="800">